 Karbon Premium Customer Service Terms

 These Premium Customer Service Terms (“Service Terms”) apply to the Services as defined below, including the Software access to and use of which Karbon, Inc. (“Karbon”) provides to you (the “Customer”), and together with the Order Details (defined below) documenting the details of your Customer subscription to the Services, are collectively referred to as the “Agreement.”
+When this Agreement refers to “You” or “Your,” the Agreement applies both to the individual Authorized User(s) defined below and the Customer on whose behalf the Authorized User(s) are acting.
 By entering Into Order Details on behalf of an entity, Customer represents and warrants that the individual person executing the Order Details has the authority to do so, and Customer further agrees that each Order Details it enters into incorporates by reference and includes these Service Terms.

 Customer agrees that Karbon may change these Service Terms in its sole discretion, and any such general changes take effect on the next earliest date on which either the parties enter into the next Order Details or Subscription Service renews for a Renewal Period.
 Regardless of the preceding, Customer agrees that its continued use of the Services after any such changes to the Service Terms Karbon makes in response to changes in applicable law are considered accepted and effective as of the date such changes are published and posted online.